porla/docs/docs/api/methods/torrents_list.md

   // The torrents in this page.
   "torrents": [
     {
+      // the number of seconds this torrent has spent in the session and not
+      // been paused
+      "active_duration": 18,

       // the total rates for all peers for this torrent.
 These will usually
       // have better precision than summing the rates from all peers.
 The rates
       // are given as the number of bytes per second.
       "download_rate": 788,
       "upload_rate": 123,

+      // the number of seconds this torrent had all _selected_ files and pieces
+      // downloaded and available to other peers.
+      "finished_duration": 0,

       // reflects several of the torrent's flags "flags": 129,